Date of Award:

 Robert H. Kramer

 Cerven, Daniel Richard, "Overwinter Mortality of Trout in Temple Fork of the Logan River" (1973).
-All Graduate Theses and Dissertations.
-Paper 322.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
+322.